michel1991/ocp-java-11/modulars/README.md

 Automatic modules always export all packages to other modules, making the answer option C.
 For more information, see Chapter 6.

-##### What can be created using the Java Platform Module System
-##### that could not be created without it?
-(Choose all that apply.)
-*  A. JAR file
-*  B. JMOD file
-*  C. Smaller runtime images for distribution
-*  D. Operating system specific bytecode
-*  E. TAR file
-*  F. None of the above

-Option A is incorrect because JAR files have always been available regardless of the JPMS.
-Option D is incorrect because bytecode runs on the JVM and is not operating system specific by definition.
-While it is possible to run the tar command, this has nothing to do with Java, making option E incorrect.
-Option B is one of the correct answers as the jmod command creates a JMOD file.
-Option C is the other correct answer because specifying dependencies is one of the benefits of the JPMS.

 ### Which of the following is an advantage of the Java Platform Module System?
 *  A. A central repository of all modules